 We specify personal productivity as the goals that one wishes to achieve.

 What do we want to get done in a day?
-What are we capable of doing and how can we maximize our efforts to improve upon our task completion?
+What are we capable of doing and how to boost productivity to improve upon our task completion?

 The issue that most encounter is how to see these ambitions through.